GET TUTORING NEAR ME!

 Definition

-Two nonisomorphic graphs are said to be chromatically equivalent (also termed "chromically equivalent by Bari 1974) if they have identical chromatic polynomials.
+Two nonisomorphic graphs are said to be chromatically equivalent, chromically equivalent, or cochromatic if they have identical chromatic polynomials.
 A graph that does not share a chromatic polynomial with any other nonisomorphic graph is said to be a chromatically unique graph.
 The chromatically equivalent simple graphs on five or fewer vertices are illustrated above.
 Bari gives a number of chromatically equivalent graph pairs on 11 to 17 vertices that are planar triangulations.
 It appears to be the case that all resistance-equivalent graphs are also chromatically equivalent.